Bike reviews have become ridiculously popular on this site…

 As with every Giant I’ve ever had (there have been a lot), the suspension feels bottomless at high speeds.

-I literally have no complaint about that and it picks up exactly where the Trance left off.
+I have no complaint about how the bike gobbles up terrain at my highest speeds, and it picks up exactly where the Trance left off.

 I once again went with a Medium size frame at 5’6″.
 Last year’s Trance 29er was my first Medium in a lifetime of Smalls, and I don’t think I’ll ever be going back to another Small.

 The one annoying thing is that the headtube is the same length on my Medium as it is on a Large, which puts my bars higher than I would like.
-But alas, this is only something that matters in photos because it feels good going up and down hills.
+But alas, this is only something that matters in photos because it feels good going up and down hills, despite my bar height being higher than my saddle when fully extended.

 This bike is definitely pretty long out front, which is nice.
 Compared with my Trance I have had to think about setting up for turns a little bit more, but I am used to it already.